 Swedish SEB Bank Fined for Poor Anti-Money-Laundering Measures

-The Swedish Financial Supervisory Authority (FSA) fined SEK 1 billion (the US $ 107 million) for failing to provide adequate anti-money laundering (AML) measures at its subsidiaries in the Baltic countries of Sweden's SEB bank.
+The Swedish Financial Supervisory Authority (FSA) fined SEK 1 billion (the US $ 107 million) for failing to provide adequate anti-money laundering (AML) measures at its subsidiaries in the Baltic countries of Sweden SEB bank.
 The Swedish Financial Inspection started to examine the SEB in 2015 in coordination with officials in Estonia, Latvia, and Lithuania.
 The investigation was completed in 2019 and showed that "SEB's subsidiaries in the Baltic are exposed to a high risk of money laundering."

 FCA fines Commerzbank London £ 37.8 Million for AML Violations

 The UK's financial regulator, the Financial Conduct Authority (FCA), fined the Commerzbank London branch £ 37.8 million for violations of AML controls.
-The FCA said that the violations stemming from Commerzbank pose great financial crime risks and damage the stability and integrity of the financial system in the UK.
+The FCA said that the violations stemming from Commerzbank pose significant financial crime risks and damage the stability and integrity of the financial system in the UK.

 HK regulator imposes $25.2m fine on Guotai Junan Securities

 Hong Kong's Securities and Futures Commission (SFC) imposed a $ 25.2 million fine on Guotai Junan Securities (Hong Kong) Limited for violations of anti-money laundering processes.
-The reasons for the AML penalty include the failure to monitor customer transactions and delays in reporting processes regularly.
+The reasons for the AML penalty include the failure to monitor customer transactions and delays in reporting procedures regularly.

 BNP Paribas Chinese Unit Fined for Anti-Money Laundering Violations

-The Chinese unit of European banking giant BNP Paribas has been fined 2.7 million yuan ($378.200) for failing to properly verify customer identification and report significant and suspicious transactions by the Chinese central bank.
+The Chinese unit of European banking giant BNP Paribas has been fined 2.7 million yuan ($378.200) for failing to properly verify customer identification and report significant and suspicious transactions by the Chinese Central Bank.
 AML penalties in China are not limited to this.
 The Chinese Central Bank recently fined China Minsheng Banking Corp.
 23.6 million yuan and China Everbright Bank 18.2 million yuan for failing to ensure AML compliance.
 And, Brokerage Huatai Securities Co.
 Ltd. has been fined 10.1 million yuan for similar AML violations.